-This course is a college-level dual credit class that is designed to help students consolidate their skills in listening, speaking, reading, and writing the Chinese language, through a more thorough development of vocabulary, grammar structures, language usage, and composition of Chinese characters.
+This course is designed to help students consolidate their skills in listening, speaking, reading, and writing the Chinese language, through a more thorough development of vocabulary, grammar structures, language usage, and composition of Chinese characters.
 Students are expected to read and listen skillfully and to develop their oral and written communication abilities in the Chinese language.